 - Mix well then beat in the butter.

-- Pour into a greased 22cm (9 inch) square tin and bake for 1 to 1¼ hours or springy to the touch.
+- Pour into a greased 22cm (9 inches) square tin and bake for 1 to 1¼ hours or springy to the touch.
 You should be able to insert a skewer and it comes out clean.
+You might want to line your baking tray with greaseproof paper.

 - Leave in the tin to cool a bit before turning out onto a wire rack.